Does Ozempic Cause Muscle Loss and How Can You Prevent It?

 Consistency comes from simplicity, not tracking.
 Small habits are easier to repeat than strict plans.

-Keeping protein options visible, choosing formats that require little preparation, and pairing protein with foods you already tolerate make nutrition feel manageable.
-When food doesn’t sound appealing, the goal isn’t to eat perfectly.
-It’s to keep nutrition steady without creating stress around eating.
+These small steps make nutrition feel manageable.
+When food doesn't sound appealing, the goal isn't to eat perfectly.
+It's to keep things steady without stressing yourself out.

 Preventing Muscle Loss on Ozempic Without Overcomplicating Nutrition